 But as Bill Pearl has proven, there is something we can do about age-related muscle atrophy.
 70-year-olds who had trained consistently before and after the age of 50 have been shown to possess the muscle mass of some 28-year-olds.
 The keywords are “trained consistently”, but there are no clear guidelines as to how intensely one should train.
 Nevertheless, it is never too late to start.
 Even if you can’t regain the muscle mass of a 20-year-old, resistance training at any age will improve muscle strength and help prevent bone injuries.
 I’m a big fan of well-toned bodies and muscle diagrams.
 Here are a few of them.

 OK, the photos above are for illustrative purposes only.
 Neither you nor I have the time and commitment to achieve those results.
+Some of the pictures may have even been doctored.
 And make no mistake, not every muscled being above is as healthy as he/she looks.
 I personally know some bodybuilders who go on the most extreme, organ-killing, liver-strangling diets known to man.
 Bodybuilders also don’t believe in aerobic exercises as they take up too much nutrients needed for muscle growth.

 The important thing to note here is that resistance training is not just for the young, sexy and too free.
 It isn’t just for those who want to oil their bodies to flex, pose and flaunt on stage or social media either.
 Neither do we need expensive memberships in trendy gyms that will make us feel like baby-sitters.
 I personally don’t like gyms as they tend to be sweaty and invisibly dirty.